gersteinlab/cbb752b19/index.md

 This course aims to equip students with some of the concepts and skills relevant to biomedical data science, with an emphasis on bioinformatics, a sub-discipline of this broader field, through examples of mining and modeling of genomic and proteomic data.
 More specifically, bioinformatics encompasses the analysis of gene sequences, macromolecular structures, and functional genomics data on a large scale.
 It represents a major practical application for modern techniques in data mining and simulation.
 Specific topics to be covered include sequence alignment, large-scale processing, next-generation sequencing data, comparative genomics, phylogenetics, biological database design, geometric analysis of protein structure, molecular-dynamics simulation, biological networks, mining of functional genomics data sets, and machine learning approaches for data integration.

-### Overall Flow of the Class:
+### Overall Flow of the Class

 (Module = Group of Lectures)

-Introduction
+- Introduction
-Module on "the Data" (Genomic, Proteomic & Structural Data), introducing the main data sources (their properties, where you access, &c)
+- Module on "the Data" (Genomic, Proteomic & Structural Data), introducing the main data sources (their properties, where you access, &c)
-Module on Databases & Data Science Issues (Knowledge Representation incl.
+- Module on Databases & Data Science Issues (Knowledge Representation incl.
 Sem.
-Web & Privacy, Provenance & Standards) Module on Mining (Alignment & Variant Calling, Supervised & Unsupervised Approaches, Networks) Module on Cell Modeling
+Web & Privacy, Provenance & Standards)
+- Module on Mining (Alignment & Variant Calling, Supervised & Unsupervised Approaches, Networks)
+- Module on Cell Modeling
-Module on Molecular Modeling
+- Module on Molecular Modeling

-### Lectures:
+### Lectures

-MW 1:00 - 2:15 PM, Bass 305
+- MW 1:00 - 2:15 PM, Bass 305

-### Discussion Section:
+### Discussion Section

-Bass 405 or Bass 205 (subject to change)
+- Bass 405 or Bass 205 (subject to change)

 ## Different headings for this class (4 variants)